On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds

-For each fixed $n$, we prove the theorem by induction on $l$.
-Note that the theorem is true for any $n\geq 2$ and $l=2$ by Theorem \ref{17062401}.
-Assume $l\geq 3$ and the statement holds for $2, \dots, l-1$.
-We show that the result is true for $l$ as well.
+Now we prove the `if' direction.
+For each fixed $n$, we prove the theorem by induction on $m$.
+Note that the theorem is true for any $n\geq 2$ and $m=2$ by Proposition \ref{17062401}.
+Now assume $m\geq 3$ and the statement holds for $2, \dots, m-1$.
+We show that the result is true for $m$ as well.